MyCryptoHQ/MyCrypto/TRANSLATIONS.md

 It will update all *.json files inside `common/v2/translations/lang/*.json`, meaning all languages will be updated with new keys.

 ### Add new translation key
-To add new translation key, just wrap the key inside `translate` or `translateRaw` functions.
+To add new translation key, just wrap the key inside `translate`, `translateRaw` or `translateMarker` functions.
 And run `yarn translations:extract`, to update the *.json files.
 Find the key in *.json file, and insert the value(Do this at least for English language(`en.json`)).